-To detect the numbering system of IO pins, getmode() method of GPIO module can be called as follows:
+To detect the numbering system of the IO pins, the getmode() method of the GPIO module can be called as follows:

 mode = GPIO.getmode()

-The method returns GPIO.BOARD, GPIO.BCM or NONE (if numbering system is not set) as a string.
-It is recommended to use a board numbering system so that your Python script could run on all models without breaking.
+The method returns GPIO.BOARD, GPIO.BCM, or NONE as a string (if the numbering system is not set).
+So, it’s recommended to use a board numbering system so that your Python script could run on all models without breaking.

-This must be done even before setting the numbering system of pins.
-For using pins as digital input or output, they need to be configured using the setup() method of the GPIO module.
-A pin can be configured as digital output as follows:
+However, this must be done before setting the numbering system of the pins.
+When using the pins as digital input or output, they need to be configured using the setup() method of the GPIO module.
+A pin can be configured as digital output like this:

-Here, the channel refers to pin number referenced using either board or BCM number.
-An initial value can also be set to output by the pin while configuring it as digital output as follows:
+Here, the channel refers to the pin number referenced using the board or BCM number.
+An initial value can also be set to output by the pin while configuring it as digital output:

 GPIO.setup(channel, GPIO.OUT, initial=GPIO.HIGH)

-To set the output from a pin, output() method of GPIO module is used as follows:
+To set the output from a pin, the output() method of GPIO module is used:

 gpio_list = [38,40] # also works with tuples